mlua-rs/rlua/README.md

 believe the library should be stable and usable enough to realistically use in a real project, but the API has probably not settled down yet.
-I currently follow "pre-1.0 semver" (if such a thing exists), but there have been a large number of API version bumps, and there will may continue to be.
+I currently follow "pre-1.0 semver" (if such a thing exists), but there have been a large number of API version bumps, and there may continue to be.
 If you have a dependency on rlua, you might want to consider adding a 0.x version bound.

 ## Safety and panics